griffithlab/civic-docs/docs/getting_started.rst

        variant.
 For instance, if the paper refers to the variant as "V600E", the curator determines for a particular build of the human genome, the corresponding chromosome, start position, end position, reference base and variant base.
-Refer to the :ref:`Variants documentation <variants>` on the left for more details.
+Refer to the :doc:`Variants documentation <variants>` on the left for more details.

      **6. Bite-size curation tasks**